Updated: December 7, 2025

 - Gorgeous natural beauty

-- One of the safest countries in the world, with low crime rates and a stable political environment (ranking third on the 2024 Global Peace Index)
+- One of the safest countries in the world, with low crime rates and a stable political environment

-Sweden
+4. Sweden

-The advantages of moving to Sweden include:
+Advantages of Sweden include:

 - Excellent quality of life with a focus on work-life balance, outdoor activities, and social welfare benefits